KunYuan888888/A-Small-Fishing-Vessel-Recognition-Method-using-Transfer-Learning-based-on-Laser-Sensors/README.md

 The fitting data and encoded MTF image data are generated and saved in the Original Data folder and MTF Data folder.

 3.The data set folder contains the enhanced fishing boat profile data, and the UCR migration learning model parameter is VGG-16 pretrain.h5
-Because the pre-training model is large, the download link address is given in the VGG-16 pre-training folder.
+Because the pre-training model is large, the download link address is given in the VGG-16 pre-training.txt

 ${dataset_root}